-If you have been arrested for possession of controlled substances, we can help you.
-The Los Angeles drug possession defense lawyers at Lluis Law are experts with over 50 years of combined experience in these cases.
+If you have been arrested for any of the crimes related to possession of controlled substances, we can help you.
+The Los Angeles drug possession lawyers at Lluis Law are experts with 50 years of combined experience in these cases.

-Unlike other drugs, California’s marijuana laws allow its possession, use, and cultivation for recreational purposes.
-After possession of marijuana in small doses (up to 28.5 grams) was legalized, the laws have been more opened for marijuana lovers.
+Unlike other drugs, marijuana laws in California allow recreational possession, use, and cultivation.
+Since the possession of marijuana in small doses (up to 28.5 grams) was legalized, the laws have become more flexible.

 - Since 1996, cannabis has been legal in the state for medicinal use.

-- In 2018 recreational use was authorized through Proposition 64 passed in 2016.
+- In 2018 recreational use was authorized through Proposition 64 approved in 2016.

-- The law allows those over 21 years of age to purchase, possess, and consume up to 28.5 grams of marijuana.
+- The law allows those over the age of 21 to purchase, possess and consume up to 28.5 grams of marijuana.
 It must be done in your own residence or in an authorized establishment.

-- California marijuana laws that punish its sale, distribution, and trafficking remain in effect.
+- Marijuana laws that punish its sale, distribution, and trafficking remain in force.

-- Those who exceed the legal permitted dose face laws that remain very rigorous in their application.
+- Those who exceed the permitted legal dose face laws that continue to be very rigorous in their application.

-- Its consumption continues to have negative consequences for job search and is the subject of labor controversies.
-Workers’ complaints of discrimination are often filed in their workplaces.
+- Its consumption continues to have negative consequences for job search and is the subject of labor disputes.
+Workers who use this drug often complain of discrimination in their workplaces.

-- Penalties for this offense can be up to 6 months in prison in a county jail and a fine of up to $ 500.
-In addition to other accessory penalties such as providing community service or taking courses on drugs if you are a minor.
+The penalties established by the California marijuana laws for this offense can be up to 6 months in prison in a county jail and a fine of up to $500.
+Apart from other ancillary penalties such as community service or taking drug courses if being underage.

-California marijuana sales licenses are issued by the Office of Cannabis Control (BCC).
+Marijuana sales licenses in California are issued by the Bureau of Cannabis Control (BCC).

-- They are issued in favor of retail stores, micro-businesses, distributors and medical laboratories.
+- These licenses are issued in favor of retail stores, micro-enterprises, distributors and medical laboratories:

 - Local governments are in charge of controlling and supervising these commercial establishments.

-- To grow, consume or sell marijuana, companies must have a permit from the local jurisdiction as well.
+- To grow, consume, or sell marijuana, businesses must have a permit from the local jurisdiction as well.

-- Counties or cities cannot prohibit the operations of companies with a state license.
-This is established in Regulation 5416 of the BCC in force since January 2019.
+- Counties or cities cannot prohibit the operations of businesses with a state license.
+This is established by BCC Regulation 5416 in force since January 2019.

-- Anyone who qualifies can apply for a license to sell medical marijuana through the BCC or even file complaints.
+- Anyone who meets the requirements can apply for a license to sell medical marijuana through the BCC or even file complaints.

-Legalization and regulation have not prevented the emergence of an illegal market exempt from the requirements, taxes and evidence of the legal market.
+- Legalization and regulation have not prevented the emergence of an illegal market exempt from the requirements, taxes and tests of the legal market.

-Some medical marijuana stores are exempt from sales and use tax.
+- Some medical marijuana stores are exempt from paying sales and use tax.
 This is part of the changes to the 1996 law.

-There are still communities in California where cannabis retail stores are not allowed.
-Despite the fact that state legislators have introduced some bills to compel these jurisdictions to allow it.
+- There are still communities in California where retail cannabis stores are not allowed.
+Although state legislators have introduced some bills to force these jurisdictions to allow it.

-California was the first state to approve marijuana for medicinal use in 1996.
-Since then, cannabis could be purchased legally on prescription and with a card issued by the county.
+As already mentioned, California was the first state to approve marijuana for medical use in 1996.
+Since then, it has been possible to purchase cannabis legally with a doctor’s prescription and with a card issued by the county.